designstem/projects/rgblamp/step1_research.md

 -

-# Background research
+# Before you can design...

+**Do some background research first!**
-Learn from the experience of others — this can help you find out about existing solutions to similar problems, and avoid mistakes that were made in the past.
+On the following pages, you will learn from the experience of others — this can help you find out about existing solutions to similar problems, and avoid mistakes that were made in the past.

+**Take notes of the core facts, while you read through the pages.** You will need this information for your final task!
 <br>
 <f-link to="https://www.sciencebuddies.org/science-fair-projects/engineering-design-process/engineering-design-process-steps">
 Find out more!</f-link>